Serenitychic/nccs/_datasets/core.md

 * **Geographic information**: the location and service areas of nonprofits
 * **Time series data**: offer data from 1989 onward, which makes it possible to track trends in the nonprofit sector

-The latest version of the Core Data Series has been updated with the following features:
+The harmonized version of the Core Data Series has been updated with the following features:

 * Standardized variable names and data types across all data sets
 * Updated data dictionaries that cover all data sets
 * A new ID column (**RTRN_ID**) that maps each row to a unique filing ID
 * A column (**DUP_RTRN_X**) that indicates the presence of multiple filings by the same EIN
+* A column (**TAX_YEAR**) that indicates the tax year for each filing

 This makes it easier for users to construct panel data sets.
 A description of these variables is provided in the accompanying data dictionaries.